 “And I asked them concerning the Jews who escaped, who had survived the exile, and concerning Jerusalem.
 And they said to me, The remnant there in the province who had survived the exile is in great trouble and shame.
 The wall of Jerusalem is broken down, and its gates are destroyed by fire.
 As soon as I heard these words I sat down and wept and mourned for days, and I continued fasting and praying before the God of heaven.” – Nehemiah 1:2-4

 Was Nehemiah a leader, a person with vast supervisory experience?
 No Nehemiah was a simple cupbearer.
-He was trusted by the king to insure that the king was protected from his enemies but never in Nehemiah’s wildest dreams did he think that he would someday be God’s instrument to rebuilt the walls of Jerusalem and encourage the people to “reset” their nation.
+He was trusted by the king to ensure that the king was protected from his enemies but never in Nehemiah’s wildest dreams did he think that he would someday be God’s instrument to rebuild the walls of Jerusalem and encourage the people to “reset” their nation.

-Afterall, Ezra, God’s appointed priest had been in Jerusalem for 13 years before Nehemiah returned and he hadn’t rebuilt the wall.
-It would seem to be more logical that Ezra would have been assigned the task to rebuild the walls of Jerusalem by God.
-Yet little did Nehemiah realize that Ezra’s was playing a key role in the restoring of the wall, he was leading God’s people in the prayer of preparation.
+After all, Ezra, God’s appointed priest had been in Jerusalem for 13 years before Nehemiah returned and he hadn’t rebuilt the wall.
+It would seem to be more logical than Ezra would have been assigned the task to rebuild the walls of Jerusalem by God.
+Yet little did Nehemiah realize that Ezra was playing a key role in the restoring of the wall, he was leading God’s people in the prayer of preparation.
 When Nehemiah showed up in Jerusalem, the hearts of the people were prepared for God’s vision for Nehemiah to follow his instructions to rebuild the wall.

-Nehemiah Reset would coordinate the monitoring of school boards, city councils and courts so that as many of them in the Twin Cities are monitored as possible.
-We are asking God for voter guides for all major cities in the Twin Cities by the 2020 election.
+Nehemiah Reset would coordinate the monitoring of school boards, city councils, and courts so that as many of them in the Twin Cities are monitored as possible.
+We are asking God for local voter guides for all the major school districts and cities in the Twin Cities for this year’s elections.

 Come join our vision and help form a Salt and Light team in your church.